by Katie Boodle, NEDCC Associate Paper Conservator

 Cutting the frayed ribbon locally

-As there was some uncertainty about how aligned the sewing holes were, the lack of excess ribbon around the tie location, and the damaged substrate, the ribbon was cut next to the tie.
+As there was some uncertainty about the alignment of the sewing holes, the lack of excess ribbon around the tie location, and the damaged substrate, the ribbon was cut next to the tie.
 The ribbon was then removed slowly with tweezers, watching to ensure that it did not catch and break along the parchment.

 Removing the ribbon from the sewing holes